-Carefully pull the wider edge of the lens surround (D) down from the light unit to give access to the festoon bulb (E).
-Pull the festoon bulb down from its clips.
+Carefully pull the edge of the lens surround down from the head lining to give access to the rear of the lamp.
+Lift the circuit board away from the retaining clips on the lens.
+Pull the festoon bulb from its clips.

-After fitting the new bulb, reposition the narrower edge of the lens surround into position in the lamp body before clipping the lens back into position.
+After fitting the new bulb, push the circuit board back into the lens until retained by the clips.
+Push the lamp back into position.